nihil0/whiskymetrics/README.md

   -h, --help  show this help message and exit
 ```

 `fextract.py` iterates through the files in the folder created by scrape.py and extracts term frequencies (TF) of words associated with four whisky characteristics, namely, colour, nose, taste and finish.
-The data are stored in JSON in a directory called JsonDumps.
-The JSON files have the same name as the folder specified in the command line argument.
+The data are stored in a JSON file in a directory called JsonDumps.
+The JSON file is named `<dir_name>.json`.

 Usage:
 ```